 Whether you’re enjoying a stopover in Tokyo or visiting as part of a wider trip to Japan, once you are all settled in the city, it’s time to get to the fun stuff!
-Here are the best things to do on an itinerary for Tokyo in two days in the city!
+Here are the best things to put on your itinerary for Tokyo with two days in the city!

 Table of Contents